drcpu/chromebook/README.md

 3. Press **ESC-Refresh-Power** 3-key combination to boot into recovery mode.

 After the verification, the recovery process will start.
 This entire process will take a few minutes to complete.

+Note that the Developer Mode will still be enabled after this process is completed.
+Press **CTRL-D** to put into ChromeOS (via Developer Mode).

 ### Other Useful Links:
 * [Mr.Chromebox Firmware Script](https://mrchromebox.tech/#fwscript)